paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

   /// This message allows potential block authors to be kept updated with all new authorship data
   /// as it becomes available.
   RequestBlockAuthorshipData(Hash, Sender<ProvisionableData>),
-  /// This message allows external subsystems to request the set of bitfields and backed candidates
+  /// This message allows external subsystems to request current inherent data that could be used for
-  /// associated with a particular potential block hash.
+  /// advancing the state of parachain consensus in a block building upon the given hash.
   ///
+  /// If called at different points in time, this may give different results.
+  ///
   /// This is expected to be used by a proposer, to inject that information into the InherentData
-  /// where it can be assembled into the InclusionInherent.
+  /// where it can be assembled into the ParaInherent.
-  RequestInherentData(Hash, oneshot::Sender<ProvisionerInherentData>),
+  RequestInherentData(Hash, oneshot::Sender<ParaInherentData>),
   /// This data should become part of a relay chain block ProvisionableData(ProvisionableData),
 }